Atwater Dog Bite Lawyer

 - Avoid coming into contact with any dog who is nursing, eating or sleeping

-For more details on what to do if you are attacked by a dog, watch the below video.What to Do After a Dog Bite
+Watch the video below for more details on what to do if you are attacked by a dog.What to Do After a Dog Bite

 Substantial evidence must be collected and presented to an insurance company to receive compensation for a dog bite injury.
 Although liability may be apparent in these cases, some may find themselves dealing with insurance carriers that often use tactics to minimize the value of the claim or deny it altogether.
 Consider the following steps to protect yourself from medical and legal complications after an animal attack: